A dual process for the coupled Wright-Fisher diffusion: The ancestral selection graph

 where $n=n_1+n_2$.
 To obtain an expression of the form (\ref{LF2}) the expression in the last display can be rewritten as follows.
 First replace $x_i=1-x_{j(i)}$ to obtain positive coefficients for the selection terms, then use the identities, for $i=1,2$,

-where $\mathbf{e_i}$, $i=1,2$, are the unit vectors in $\mathbb{N}^2$.
-Finally it yields,
+where $\mathbf{e}_i$, $i=1,2$, are the unit vectors in $\mathbb{N}^2$.
+Finally, it yields,

 which is the desired expression.
 As demonstrated in Section \ref{outline} the transition rates of a dual process can be identified directly from this expression.
-Therefore a dual process for the Wright-Fisher diffusion considered in this section is a pure jump process on the state space $\mathbb{N}^2$, with transition rates as follows.
-The dual process, in state $\n$, \begin{itemize} \item jumps to state $\mathbf{n-e}_i$ $i,l=1,2$ at rate
+Therefore the dual process for the Wright-Fisher diffusion considered in this section, with respect to $F$, is the pure jump Markov process on the state space $\mathbb{N}^2$, with transition rates as follows.
+The dual process, in state $\n$, jumps to state \begin{itemize} \item $\mathbf{n-e}_i$, $i=1,2$, s.t. $ n_i\geq 2$, at rate